Wait! Is it just me or are meetings as bad as before?

 Before this all started, I observed that meetings were not all that great.
 They were ineffective, too frequent, and poorly run.
 Then there was the bad behavior exhibited by participants who talked too long, constantly interrupted others, and answered their email when they weren’t talking.
 And, if we look at the main complaints people have about meetings now, many of them are the same.

 Of course, we also have some new challenges in virtual meetings.
 Turning on your camera used to be an option that few chose on conference calls, but as we crave the connection lost in isolation, we seem to want more face time in meetings.
 This brings up the fear of being compared to Jon Stewart or Kim Kardashian, or the possibility of others seeing spinach on your teeth after that quick salad you had between meetings.
 We suddenly feel a need to learn about lighting, cameras, and microphones.
-Another issue with virtual meetings is the technology itself; it takes time to learn how to use it and if it works, it’s obsolete.
+Another issue with virtual meetings is the technology itself; it takes time to learn how to use it, and if it works, it’s obsolete.
 Plus, webcams have all but disappeared.
 Finally, a big difference between virtual and in-person communication is that poor video and audio quality obscure emotional cues, the cues we need to confirm comprehension and degrees of consensus.
 It’s especially tricky to get the signals we need when all we see of our meeting companions is their ceiling fans spinning around.